oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

 Resolutions should be used if you are unable to solve an issue by other means.

-If a resolution is not project-specific than add it to [resolutions.yml](resolutions.md) so that it is applied to each scan.
+If a resolution is not project-specific, add it to [resolutions.yml](resolutions.md) so that it is applied to each scan.

 ### Resolution Basics